Connecting a Force Sensor to a DAQ

 The Signal Conditioning Unit

-This is the intermediary unit between the transduction unit and the DAQ unit.
-It converts the output from the transducer unit to a signal compatible with the data acquisition unit.
+This is the intermediary unit between the force sensor and the DAQ.
+It converts the output from the transduction unit to a signal compatible with the data acquisition unit.
 This signal conditioning process generally follows three steps: isolation, signal filtering, and signal amplification

-In the case where the force sensor is powered through a regulated supply on the signal conditioner circuit, an electrical isolator is necessary.
+In the case where the force sensor excitation signal comes from a regulated supply on the signal conditioner circuit, an electrical isolator is necessary.
 This device isolates the force sensor from a direct connection to the power supply, protecting the sensor from fault currents.
 Isolation can be done by a magnetic isolator such as a transformer, or an optical isolator such as an optocoupler.

 Filtering is always necessary at both the the amplifier input and output.